brighamturner12/packageMakerTurner/readme.md

 A = yourFunction()
 ```
 ## Arguments
-- `inputClass` (class): The input Python class that contains the functions you want to include in the package.
+- `inputClassOrFunction` (class): The input Python class that contains the functions you want to include in the package.
 This is the primary input to generate the package from.

 - `packageName` (str, default="na"): The name of the package.
-If not provided, defaults to "na".
+If not provided, the package name will be identical to the name of the class/function provided.
 This will be used as the folder name and in the generated setup file.

 - `packageHousePath` (str, default="na"): The path to the location where the package will be saved.
 If not specified, defaults to "na".
 It is the base directory for the package.